DimitrisReppas/On_visual_explanation_of_supervised_and_self-supervised_learning/README.md

 ![quant_res](https://user-images.githubusercontent.com/74918841/212978765-a7bd1363-fa84-4264-b3c2-dd739effd757.png)

-- Visualization of Raw attention maps derived from different layers and from models that are using DeiT as a backbone
+- Visualization of Raw attention maps derived from different layers and from models that use DeiT as a backbone

 ![qual_raw_deit](https://user-images.githubusercontent.com/74918841/212979452-98815efa-e5f0-4a56-9418-65e34b96c3f4.png)